mhotan/DataSetExplorer/README.md

 ### What is this Project in three sentences? ###

 This is web application that is intended to shorten the time it takes for people to find Socrata Data Sources.
-We want to empower users to find their data faster to answer interesting questions that pertain their domain.
+We want to empower users to find their data faster to answer interesting questions that pertain to their domain.
 This project will also target to be a Tableau Web Connector as soon as Tableau releases the API.

 ## Background ##